Windmill logo

 • Your air handler is normally found in a basement, attic, or utility closet

-• Your filter usually goes in a slot (between the duct and HVAC motor) or in compartment covered by a metal door that, when opened, exposes the HVAC motor and wires
+• Your filter usually goes in a slot (between the duct and HVAC motor) or in a compartment covered by a metal door that, when opened, exposes the HVAC motor and wires

 Furnace Install

-A couple of tips if you're having trouble finding your air filter:
+Here are a couple of tips if you're having trouble finding your air filter:

 • If your filter is in the wall or ceiling vent, we recommend turning on your air, grabbing a tissue (preferably clean 😄), and holding it up to your vents.
 The correct return vent will suck up the bag (but of course be blocked by the grate) and that is where your filter might go.
 All other vents are pushing air out towards you.